SalomePlatform/sat/doc/src/commands/package.rst

 Description
 ============
-The **package** command creates a SALOME_ archive (usually a compressed Tar_ file .tgz).
+The **package** command creates a SALOME archive (usually a compressed Tar_ file .tgz).
-This tar file is used later to intall SALOME on other remote computer.
+This tar file is used later to install SALOME on other remote computer.

 Depending on the selected options, the archive includes sources and binaries of SALOME products and prerequisites.